deepflowio/docs/translate/translated/02-ce-install/06-cloud-host.md

 deepflow-ctl domain example aliyun > aliyun.yaml
 ```

-Edit the configuration file `aliyun.yaml`, filling in the AK/SK (requires read-only permissions for cloud resources) and the Region information where the resources are located:
+Modify the configuration file `aliyun.yaml`, filling in the AK/SK (requires read-only permissions for cloud resources) and the Region information where the resources are located:

 ```yaml
 name: aliyun